Child Support Basics

 If a change is being asked for because of a change to child care or medical support, then only that part of the order changes.

-- the order did not have medical support, or a child has new, extraordinary medical expenses
+• the order did not have medical support, a child has new, extraordinary medical expenses, or the order does not line up with federal tax rules related to medical coverage

 Child support does not automatically change when one of the above things happen.
 You or the County must bring a motion asking a Judge or Magistrate to issue a new order.
 The old order stands and will be enforced until the Court issues a new order.
 This is true even if both parties agree to a change between themselves.